Global fight against tuberculosis hinges on India stepping up funding: WHO

 “When you have a government that cut money to health, you cannot be satisfied.
 This is a major gap that has to be fixed.”

-Prime Minister Narendra Modi has been facing criticism for keeping a tight leash on social outlays - the government last year cut the federal health budget by 20 percent citing underutilization of funds.
+Indian Prime Minister Narendra Modi has been facing criticism for keeping a tight leash on social outlays - the government last year cut the federal health budget by 20 percent citing underutilisation of funds.

 A health ministry official denied current shortages, but said the government is assessing how much additional funding would be needed to achieve the 2030 TB target, which he said was ambitious.